Exabyte-io/documentation/docs/billing/billing-and-payments.md

 ## Payments

 The Payments page lists all of the times you have credited your balance.
-You can click view receipts by clicking on the payment amount (in the first column) or the icon in the receipt column.
-Add credit to your account by clicking the large Plus icon.
+You can click view receipts by clicking on the payment amount (in the first column) or the icon in the receipt column <i class="zmdi zmdi-file-text"></i>.
+Add credit to your account by clicking the large Plus icon <i class="zmdi zmdi-plus-circle"></i>.
 Click [here](/billing/increase-balance.md) for more details.

 ![Exabyte Registration Form](/images/Payments.png "Payments")